 Stalking is far from harmless.
 There are many cases where “harmless” stalking escalated into bodily harm or even death for the victim.
 No one really knows the reason stalkers behave the way they do.
-What they do know, however, is that these types of people are unpredictable and you never know when they’re going to snap.
+What they do know, however, is that this type of people is unpredictable and you never know when they’re going to snap.

 You’re subjected to repeated, unwanted communication.
 Stalkers won’t take no for an answer.
 No matter how many times you tell them to stop calling, emailing or texting you, they will keep doing it.
 These people will use any method available to contact you.
 They may even hack into your social media accounts to gain access to your personal information.